RektifyAI/protocol/README.md

 # Sena Protocol
-Sena is building a prolific DeFi advisory protocol.
+Sena is building a prolific DeFi advisory protocol that uses machine learning and artificial intelligence to analyze past attack data and make predictions on future or possible exploits.
+Sena acts as an automated portifilio manager and risk analyst, mitigating the need for a DeFi consultant to do day-to-day updates on whats happening on-chain and off-chain within the DeFi ecosystem.
 Click here to view our whitepaper.

 This repository contains Sena's open source smart contracts, data analysis, data visulizations, and risk metrics.
 The value proposition for Sena is to be a DeFi advisory with limited liability in the case of exploits or hacks.
 The main sectors of DeFi that have been explored are the following:
 - Lending and Borrowing